PurtiMittal/Fresh-Segments-T-SQL-Customer-Interest-Analysis/04_index_analysis/README.md

 - `CTE` calcualtes avg_composition per row and stamps the monthly maximum.
 - `MAX()` as a window function partitioned by month_year keeps all rows intact so we can filter to only the row where avg_composition = max in the outer query.
-- Outer query:
+- Inner query:
     - `ROWS BETWEEN 2 PRECEDING AND CURRENT ROW` gives a true 3-month rolling average of the monthly max avg_composition values ordered chronologically.
     - `LAG(interest_name,1)` and `LAG(interest_name,2)` pull the top interest name from 1 and 2 months prior respectively.
     - `CONCAT` combines the lagged name and value into the required format
 - Final `WHERE` restricts output to Sep 2018 to Aug 2019 as required.

 ``` sql
   WITH CTE AS (